cwfitzgerald/path-dsl-rs/README.md

 this is significantly more terse, it has cross platform issues because of the slash use in the string.
 Enter PathDSL.

+PathDSL is a single file, dependency-less, well tested crate, made for ease of use and performance.

 #### **Incorrect:** String

 This is an easy but incorrect way of creating a path.